 This would be a very drastic step to take to make your pool cooler as it would take a considerable amount of time, not to mention expense to complete.
-Assuming the high temperatures of the weather continues then it would also be a short term solution as the pool temperature would rise each day until it was hot again.
+Assuming the high temperatures of the weather continue then it would also be a short-term solution as the pool temperature would rise each day until it was hot again.

 You could perhaps partially drain and refill the pool which would be quicker and cheaper.